nshkrdotcom/perimeter/docs/type_enforcement_library_spec.md

   }

   @doc """
-  Guards a function boundary with input/output contracts.
+  Guards a function perimeter with input/output contracts.

   ## Options